 For more information, please contact Helge Vandel Jensen, Senior Business Development Manager, at firstname.lastname@example.org.

-To learn more about green hydrogen and power-to-X solutions from Danfoss, visit the Danfoss website.
+Learn more about green hydrogen and power-to-X solutions from Danfoss.

 Everfuel is making green hydrogen for zero emission mobility commercially available across Europe, offering competitive all-inclusive hydrogen supply- and fueling solutions.
 We own and operate green hydrogen infrastructure and partner with vehicle OEMs to connect the entire hydrogen value chain and seamlessly provide hydrogen fuel to enterprise customers under long-term contracts.
 Green hydrogen is a 100% clean fuel made from renewable energy and key to electrification of the transportation sector in Europe and a sustainable future.
 We are a young ambitious company, headquartered in Herning, Denmark, and with activities in Norway, Denmark, Sweden, The Netherlands, Germany and Belgium, and a plan to grow across Europe.
 Everfuel is listed on Euronext Growth in Oslo under EFUEL.